giucamp/density/README.md

 - clang++-4.0 and clang++-5.0

 ## How to...
 To use the library, just download or clone the repository, and then copy the directory "density" in your include paths.
-The library is comosed only by headers, so there is no need to compile.
+The library is composed only by headers, so there is nothing to build.
 The directory doc contains the html documentation.
 In the test directory there is a test program you you can build with cmake or Visual Studio 2017.
 In the bench directory there is a benchmark program you you can build with cmake or Visual Studio 2017.